Historic speech, published in English for the first time, offers a stark reminder to the West

 A single nation is like a single body, and its people are like its limbs.
 Each member has an appropriate task and role, the performance of which the body cannot neglect.

 As is universally acknowledged, human beings are inherently social creatures, mingling with others; for no one can fulfill his or her every need by acting alone.
 Willing or not, every person must interact socially, interaction that should ideally contribute to the well-being of all other members of society while preserving them from danger.
-The unity of human hearts, and minds, as people help one other achieve a common goal, is the most important source of human happiness and the strongest factor inducing human beings to love one another.
+The unity of human hearts, and minds, as people help one another achieve a common goal, is the most important source of human happiness and the strongest factor inducing human beings to love one another.

 Because of this principle, many nations have become prosperous.
 Slaves have become rulers, fostering widespread development.
 Nations have become advanced; the rule of law enforced; transportation networks constructed, enabling economic and cultural exchange to flourish.
 Countless other benefits arise from social unity, for social unity is the highest virtue and most powerful instrument for promoting the common good. . .